Computer-Programming-A/LightsOut/README.md

 Program requirements
 --------------------
 * Your lights out game must have at least a 5 x 5 grid that uses an 2d array.
-(Look at the suggestion below for one way to use a 2d array to represent the grid.)
+(Look at the suggestion below for one way to use a 2d array to represent the grid)
+* Your lights out game should tell the user if they have won
 * Customize the HTML and CSS of the web page that displays your game
 * Submit the URL of your game to Google classroom using the "present" link in p5